HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 ### **`Windows_launher` cannot be oppened**

+Please ensure you have downloaded DL4MicEverywhere as a ZIP file from the DL4MicEverywhere repository.
+The Git clone will not work, as Windows auto-converts the files.

 Windows computers will warn you that the file you want to launch is an unrecognized app and will pop you the following message:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TROUBLESHOOTING/Windows_cannot_open.png"